rexbean/DataStructure-Algorithm/Type/Graph/TopologicalSort.md

 - [Tips](#tips)
 - [Applications](#applications)
   - Judge whether a graph has a ring
-  - Built a graph from pairs of orders
   - Find length of the longest path
   - Find the minimum height tree
 - [Implementation](#implementation)

 | #   | # of Prob | Status    | Type             | note |